Simple Explanation:

 Microwaves: The magnetic fields that microwaves generate rotate polar molecules, creating heat.

-Visible and UV Light: The energy carried by visible and UV light is enough to excite electrons into a higher principle energy level.
+Visible and Longwave UV: The energy carried by visible and UV light is enough to excite electrons into a higher principal energy level.

 Excited States and Spectroscopy